nitish-nagesh/fairness-audit/anonymized_aaai_submission/AAAI Code/README.md

 ## 📋 Overview

-This directory contains the complete implementation and experimental results for the **FairTabGen** paper: "FairTabGen: Fair Tabular Data Generation for Causal Fairness Audit".
+This directory contains the complete implementation and experimental results for the **FairTabGen** paper: "FairTabGen: Unifying Counterfactual and Causal Fairness in Synthetic Tabular Data Generation".
 The code is organized by figures and tables from the paper, providing comprehensive reproducibility for all experiments.

 ## 🎯 Paper Information

-**Title**: FairTabGen: Fair Tabular Data Generation for Causal Fairness Audit
+**Title**: FairTabGen: Unifying Counterfactual and Causal Fairness in Synthetic Tabular Data Generation
 **Conference**: AAAI 2025
 **Authors**: [Anonymized for Review]
 **Repository**: Private repository for AAAI 2025 submission